MechanicalRock/mechanicalrock.github.io/_posts/2023-01-25-snowflake-snowpro-core-cert.md

 ## Some sample questions

-These are the questions that were not similar to udemy practice tests, hence I remember them

 - **What are javascript stored procedure delimiters?** single quotes ' or double dollar signs \$\$.
 - **What are the output fields of directory table result?**